Get insider access

 Differences Between Sizes And Variants

 We tested the 32-inch Dell AW3225QF, which is the only size available for this monitor.
-It's one of two monitors in Dell's 2024 lineup that features a QD-OLED panel, with the other being Dell Alienware AW2725DF, but that monitor is different as it has a 1440p resolution and 360Hz refresh rate.
+Dell's other QD-OLED monitor, the Dell Alienware AW2725DF, is different as it has a 1440p resolution and 360Hz refresh rate.
 The results are only valid for this model.

 Compared To Other Monitors